An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Using the Empirical Bayes Model in Zero-Sum Game Settings

 \subsection{Analysis of Some Real-World Game Situations}

 In this section we consider two specific real-world match-play situations each of which featured a player's decision that was viewed by pundits and fans as being at least somewhat surprising.
-We show how our DM-multi-action models can be used to analyze these decisions and in fact argue that the decisions were not surprising at all.
-To be clear, these situations are really only intended to be indicative of the types of analysis we could conduct given sufficient data, and for several reasons should not be viewed as definitive.
+We show how our BSPNC multi-action models\footnote{In order to finesse the possibility of bias we simply assumed that when a player targeted a particular region in the data that he aimed at the center of the region.
+Hence we use the BSPNC model rather than the BSPN model.} can be used to analyze these decisions and in fact argue that the decisions were not surprising at all.
+To be clear, these situations are only intended to be indicative of the types of analysis we could conduct given sufficient data, and for several reasons should not be viewed as definitive.
 For example, our models were fit using data from the 2019 season whereas our first example is from a match during the 2018 season.
 It is quite possible that the form (and therefore skill levels) of the players in 2018 were quite different from their average form in the 2019 season.
 This is also true for the second example even though it is from the 2019 season.
 It is possible that at the time of these matches the players' forms were different from their average 2019 form which is essentially what the skill models aim to capture.
 Moreover, and as discussed in Section \ref{sec:Data}, we have ignored the possibility of bounce-outs and assumed the same skill model applies to each of the throws within a turn.
 All of this reinforces that our fitted skill models are only approximations to reality and more granular data would be required to improve them.